top of page

 Rising Commercial Insurance Disputes: What It Means for UK Businesses

-reaching the High Court in England and Wales.
+Recent industry analysis has revealed a sharp increase in commercial insurance disputes reaching the High Court in England and Wales.
 Over the past decade, cases involving contested business insurance claims have risen by 180%, highlighting a growing challenge for companies relying on insurance protection when they need it most.
-A System Under Strain Since the introduction of the Insurance Act 2015, the goal was to create greater clarity and fairness in how claims are handled.
-However, the data suggests that many businesses are still facing uncertainty - and in
+A System Under Strain Since the introduction of the Insurance Act 2015, the goal was to create greater clarity and fairness in how claims are handled

 New ABI Guide Highlights a Growing Risk for SMEs: Are You Properly Insured?